Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Experimentation

 \subsection{Results and Discussion}

 The results from the evaluation of both algorithms are promising.
-Overall, the EA requires fewer evaluations than the GA to find an eigenpolarization of a system, possibly because the search space is not complex enough to require the diversity provided by the GA.
-Nonetheless, the number of outliers stand out in both algorithms, meaning that the search is somehow being limited.
+It is evident that the \mplea requires fewer evaluations to find an eigenpolarization than the \mplga, possibly because the search space is not complex enough to require the diversity provided by the GA.
+Furthermore, lower $\eta_m$ and $\eta_c$ values seem to be more beneficial to the search since less evaluations were required to find an eigenvector in both the \mplea and the GA.
+Nonetheless, the number of outliers stand out in both the \mplea and the \mplga, meaning that the search is somehow being limited.
 A possibility is that the analytical boundaries being imposed may be stagnating the search by creating a non-continuous search space.
 Therefore, when an eigenpolarization falls in or near the boundaries of the search space, the evolution process is falling pray of our limited definition of the search space.
 Thus, it would also be of benefit the exploration of an alternate definition of our problem to provide a search space which reflects the continuity of the fitness function without prejudicing its simplicity.
-The number of evaluations required by both algorithms were less than in the traditional search.
-Plus, the EA stands out by requiring less evaluations to find an eigenpolarization.
-The best case obtained was of 138 mean number of evaluations with the \xpxea{4}{1} and $\eta_m=20$.
+Overall, the number of evaluations required by both algorithms were less than in the general search.
+Plus, the \mplea stands out by requiring less evaluations to find an eigenpolarization.
+The best case obtained was of $328.02$ mean number of evaluations with the \xpxea{4}{1} and $\eta_m=20$.